Malawi Entry Requirements

 Prohibited Items

-- Pornographic materials - Strictly prohibited under Malawian law
+- Pornographic material, prohibited under Malawian law

 Restricted Items